 Democrats desperately do not want voter ID.

-There's only one reason I can think of that they don't want voter ID.
+There's only one reason I can think of that they don't want voter ID, and that is because they have nefarious intentions.

-You know, we got to change that first.
+We got to change that first.

-The next thing, that the next step is going to be 2022.
+The next thing that the next step is going to be 2022.

 And it's a big deal if the Republicans take back the House.